 When Does the Payment Period Start?

-You would want to know when exactly your payment period starts so that you can take the right decisions concerning your loan payment.
+You would want to know when exactly your payment period starts so that you can take the right decisions concerning your funding payment.
 Knowing when to make your first payment can help you plan accordingly.
 As soon as the payment period starts you should make plans to follow it religiously.

-Most business owners do not ask this question and are left surprised when the lender notifies them of the first payment.
+Most business owners do not ask this question and are left surprised when the funder notifies them of the first payment.
 Rather than being shocked when such an instance happens, you must keep preparing for the inevitable from the get-go.

 How Do I Make Periodic Payments?

-Many private lenders have come up with unique payment plans for helping business owners make the correct plan for themselves.
+Many private funders have come up with unique payment plans for helping business owners make the correct plan for themselves.
 Merchant cash advances offer the most unique payment option as they allow businesses to make payments from the sales revenue they generate.

 The payment plan for merchant cash advances is easy to follow for most businesses, because of how it hands the convenience of repayment into the hands of the business.
 The business can handle repayment easily by just getting a select percentage cut from the sales revenue they generate.
-Thus, they don’t have to take another loan for feasibly handling their debt.
+Thus, they don’t have to take another funding for feasibly handling their debt.